Vestmannaeyjar Airport: History

 During Eldfell's volcanic eruption in 1973, Vestmannaeyjar Airport served as an evacuation point for elderly and patients from the hospital who could not evacuate by boat.
-After the eruption was over, the tephra provided suitable materials to extend the runways.
+After the eruption was over, the tephra provided suitable materials to extend the runways to 1,300 m and 1,100 m.
+A new control tower was constructed in 1978 and a new terminal was opened in 1980.